-Mori in other words aimed to further his ideas about "nationalist education" and "school education" by ordering district and ward heads all over the country to "hunt out the best children."
-It follows then that young Choshichi Makiguchi's admission to the Hokkaido Normal School was a result of his being caught in the net of this "hunting of the top pupils" espoused by Minister of Education Mori, and there is no reason to believe it to have been due in particular to the recommendation of Nagayasu Mori as the superintendent of police in Sapporo.
-We can however assume this much - that the officials of an administration so dominated by Satsuma people would not have been able to resist demonstrating to both themselves and others the extent of their own prestige by faithfully carrying out the orders of a Minister of Education with the same Satsuma origins as themselves.
+Arinori Mori, in other words, aimed to further his philosophy that education should be conducted in the schools for the sake of the state by ordering county and district chiefs all over the country to scout gifted children.
+It follows then that young Choshichi Makiguchi's admission to the Hokkaido Normal School was a result of his being caught in the net of this hunt for gifted children espoused by Minister of Education Mori, and there was nothing in that sense unusual in police Superintendent Mori's recommendation.
+We can however assume this much: that the officials of an administration so dominated by Satsuma people would not have been able to resist demonstrating to both themselves and others the extent of their own prestige by faithfully carrying out the orders of a Minister of Education with the same Satsuma origins as themselves.
 It is highly likely that Superintendent Nagayasu Mori did remark to the young Makiguchi in the normal course of events, "The best future for you young man would be as a teacher.
 I'll talk to the district head and make sure you get into Hokkaido Normal School."
 In any case, Choshichi Makiguchi was admitted by recommendation (i.e. without having to pass any examinations) to the Hokkaido Normal School in April 1889.

 There are no signs on this occasion of the young Makiguchi attempting to make use of his good luck.
-Even had it occurred to him, at seventeen Makiguchi did not have the resources to do so, and one also suspects that in fact Makiguchi simply studied hard and suddenly found himself "somehow" admitted to the normal school.
-All he did know was that had he not had the good fortune to meet an important personage of the Satsuma clan with direct links to the hub of the Hokkaido administration, in other words if he had not encountered a Satsuma official, then maybe he would not have been admitted to normal school.
+Even had it occurred to him, at 17 Makiguchi did not have the resources to do so, and one also suspects that in fact Makiguchi simply studied hard and suddenly found himself admitted to the normal school.
+All he did know was that had he not had the good fortune to meet an important personage of the Satsuma clan with direct links to the hub of the Hokkaido administration, in other words if he had not encountered a Satsuma official, then he might perhaps not have been admitted to normal school.
 We should not therefore become too carried away and assume that the young Makiguchi did not use the good fortune that came his way, or that he rejected it out of principle.
 What we can safely say however is that in all probability even with a connection of this degree, in a country of the Gemeinschaft nature of Japan in which nepotism spread its tentacles far and wide, a shrewd young man hoping to work his way up to the rank of businessman or politician of stature would not have been so uncalculating.
-In other words we approach a true picture of Makiguchi if we understand him as someone who never possessed the innate shrewdness required to use others to make his way in the world, but rather as someone with a greater tendency than usual to think in exactly the opposite way.
+In other words we approach a true picture of Makiguchi if we understand him as someone who never possessed the innate shrewdness required to use others to make his way in the world, but rather as someone with a greater tendency than usual to think and act in exactly the opposite way.